ID&T: Early years and growth

-Takeover by SFX/LiveStyle
+SFX/LiveStyle

 In 2013, the American conglomerate SFX Entertainment acquired a 75% majority stake in ID&T. In December 2014, it was announced that ID&T would be a "creative partner" for Electric Zoo 2015 in New York City, which is also owned by SFX.

 In 2016, SFX filed for Chapter 11 bankruptcy protection; the transition was not expected to impact ID&T's events, besides the U.S. TomorrowWorld event (whose fate had been in question following infrastructural issues that marred the 2015 edition).
 The company later emerged under new leadership as LiveStyle.

+Superstruct

 In 2021, LiveStyle sold ID&T to the British company Superstruct Entertainment, a company led by Cream co-founder James Barton that also owns Øyafestivalen and Sónar.

+In 2024, Superstruct was in turn acquired by U.S. private equity firm Kohlberg Kravis Roberts for US$1.4 billion.